-To coincide with a Surrey-wide campaign to reduce stigma, 90-minute talk raises awareness an understanding of the main mental illnesses.
+A 90-minute talk to raise awareness and give an understanding of the main mental illnesses.
 Suitable groups from 10 to 20 people, available day or evening.

 Creative dance for the disabled or those with dementia

 Studies have shown that physical and creative activity can help improve both physical and mental health.
-Above all, it's fun and with fun comes laughter - the best therapy of all!
+This led dance session is fun and with fun comes laughter - the best therapy of all!